zakyabdurrahman/odin-recipes/README.md

 ## Odin Recipes
-A simple webpage with some recipes
+A simple webpage with some recipes.
+I made for assignment in TOP